Arunatr-85/ZenithCEX-apidoc/README.md

 # ZenithCEX API Documentation

-ZenithCEX API allows users to interact with HollaEx through RESTful API using any programming language.
+ZenithCEX API allows users to interact with ZenithCEX through RESTful API using any programming language.

 ### Prerequisites